 Education just took a huge turn towards digital learning.
 Although things can seem scary, the learning curve may require just a slight adjustment.
 Maybe you just need some inspiration for digital learning tools to try.
 Let’s talk all about digital learning tools for Communication Platforms.

 When we say Communication Platform, we mean a platform for you as the teacher to communicate with your students and families to allow digital learning to take place.
-Not only do we have ideas to open communication, but we have listed if this platform serves more than one purpose as well.
-Essentially, these are ways to keep in touch with students, parents, and get assignments to run a digital classroom.
-We are giving you information, details about the ways each of these platforms can help you with, and what their limitations are.
+Not only do we have ideas to open communication, but we have listed in this platform serves more than one purpose as well.
+Essentially, these are ways to keep in touch with students, and parents, and get assignments to run a digital classroom.
+We are giving you information, and details about the ways each of these platforms can help you, and what their limitations are when choosing Communication Platforms.

-Teachers can easily share many types of learning materials like videos, websites, links, and even push out things to grade easily.
+Teachers can easily share many types of learning materials like videos, websites, and links, and even push out things to grade easily.
 You can assign due dates and show grades as well.
-It is a great all encompassing digital classroom for those who are ready for this step.
+It is a great all-encompassing digital classroom for those who are ready for this step.
 I have used this while teaching 5th grade with ease.
 My older daughter has used this for years with ease as well.
-My first grade daughter has not used this yet, but our school usually starts this communication platform in 2nd grade.
+My first-grade daughter has not used this yet, but our school usually starts this communication platform in 2nd grade.

-Teachers can easily share videos, pictures, and even files to their parents and therefore their students.
+Teachers can easily share videos, pictures, and even files with their parents and therefore their students.
 You can see who sees the information you post and parents can easily comment to communicate with you.
-We love the messaging aspect within this app.
+We love the messaging aspect of this app.
 It is easy to keep all communication in one place and Class Dojo does that well.
-They have also added a free portfolio making section.
-You can snap pics of student work an file it away in the portfolio section with ease.
+They have also added a free portfolio-making section.
+You can snap pics of student work and file them away in the portfolio section with ease.

 Private Facebook Group